-Approximately half of the patients were white, about 25 percent were Hispanic, 13 percent were Asian,11 percent were African-American, 1.5 percent were native Hawaiian/other Pacific Islander and 0.6 percent were American Indian/native Alaskan.
+Approximately half of the patients were white, about 25% were Hispanic, 13% were Asian, 11% were African American, 1.5% were native Hawaiian/other Pacific Islander and 0.6%were American Indian/native Alaskan.

-Researchers found that among this group of overweight or obese adults, 36.9 percent had a diagnosis of hypertension.
+Researchers found that among this group of overweight or obese adults, 36.9% had a diagnosis of hypertension.

 The age-standardized prevalence of hypertension was: